prometheus/docs/content/docs/introduction/faq.md

 ## General

 ### What is Prometheus?
-Prometheus is an open-source systems monitoring and alerting toolkit, with an active ecosystem.
+Prometheus is an open-source systems monitoring and alerting toolkit with an active ecosystem.
 See the [overview](../overview).

 ### How does Prometheus compare against \[other monitoring system\]?